-13.3 Job Plan Review
+3 Job Plan Review

-- 13.3.1 The integrated job plan will be reviewed annually.
-The integrated job plan review will be informed by the same information systems that also feed into appraisal, and by the outcome of the appraisal discussion. - 13.3.2 An interim job plan review will be conducted where duties, responsibilities or objectives have changed or need to change significantly within the year. - 13.3.3 The job plan review will be carried out by the clinical academic consultant and the Head of Unit/Department (or other appropriate person nominated by the Dean designated in the following paragraphs as the University manager) jointly with the Medical Director /Director of Public Health or the Clinical Director, or other lead clinician nominated by the Medical Director/ Director of Public Health (designated below as the NHS manager), and will review the job content and objectives as well as the delivery of commitments.
+- 3.1 The integrated job plan will be reviewed annually.
+The integrated job plan review will be informed by the same information systems that also feed into appraisal, and by the outcome of the appraisal discussion. - 3.2 An interim job plan review will be conducted where duties, responsibilities or objectives have changed or need to change significantly within the year. - 3.3 The job plan review will be carried out by the senior academic GP and the Head of Unit/Department (or other appropriate person nominated by the Dean designated in the following paragraphs as the University manager) jointly with the Medical Director/Director of Public Health or the Clinical Director, or other lead clinician nominated by the Medical Director/Director of Public Health (designated below as the NHS manager).
+The job plan review will look at the job content and objectives as well as the delivery of commitments. - As part of the job plan review, progress against objectives and factors affecting delivery will be considered.
+The University and NHS managers and the senior academic GP should discuss whether targets had been set at the right level, resources provided by each organisation were adequate, and whether the timetable of time and service commitments should be amended.

-- 13.3.4 As part of the job plan review, progress against objectives and factors affecting delivery will be considered.
-The University and NHS managers and the clinical academic consultant should discuss whether targets had been set at the right level, resources provided by each organisation were adequate, and whether the timetable of time and service commitments should be amended. - 13.3.5 The employer may decide to delay progression through seniority points in any year only where it can be demonstrated that, in that year, the clinical academic consultant has not: - met the time and service commitments in his/her job plan; or - met the personal objectives in his/her job plan or where this is not achieved for reasons beyond the individual clinical academic consultant's control - has made every reasonable effort to do so; or - participated satisfactorily in annual appraisal, job planning and objective setting; or - worked towards any changes agreed as being necessary to support achievement of both organisation's service objectives in the last job plan review; or - allowed, in preference to any other organisations, the NHS to utilise the first portion of any additional capacity (see paragraph 13.6.1) they have; or - met the required standards of conduct governing the relationship between private practice and University or NHS commitments. - 13.3.6 Following the annual job plan review, the Head of Division (or other Dean's nominee), jointly with the Medical Director/DPH, will make a report on whether the clinical academic consultant has met the criteria set out at paragraph 13.3.5, taking into account the provisions at paragraph 13.5.3.
-This report will be prepared by the Head of Division (or Dean's nominee) within 2 weeks of the job plan meeting and will be sent to the clinical academic consultant and the Dean and Chief Executive.
-Where the clinical academic consultant disagrees with the terms of the report he/she will be entitled to invoke the process set out in paragraph 13.4.1 (stage 1). - 13.3.7 Where the Dean makes a recommendation to the Vice-Principal, based upon the Head of Division's report, that progression through seniority points should be withheld in any year, the clinical academic consultant will be entitled to invoke the process set out in paragraph 13.4.1 (stage 2). - 13.3.8 Following receipt of any decision by the Vice-Principal to withhold progression through seniority points, the clinical academic consultant will be entitled to present a formal appeal to the University employer under the terms of paragraphs 13.4.2 13.4.13.
+- 3.5 The University Employer may decide to delay progression through seniority points in any year only where it can be demonstrated that, in that year, the senior academic GP has not: - met the time and service commitments in his/her job plan; or - met the personal objectives in his/her job plan or where this is not achieved for reasons beyond the individual senior academic GP's control has made every reasonable effort to do so;

+participated satisfactorily in annual appraisal, job planning and objective setting;

+worked towards any changes agreed as being necessary to support achievement of both organisations' service objectives in the last job plan review;

+allowed, in preference to any other organisation, the NHS to utilise the first portion of any additional capacity (see paragraph 6.1) he/she has;

+- met the required standards of conduct governing the relationship between private practice or fee paying work and University or NHS commitments. - 3.6 Following the annual job plan review, the University manager, jointly with the NHS manager will make a report on whether the senior academic GP has met the criteria set out at paragraph 3.5, taking into account the provisions at paragraph 5.3.
+This report will be prepared by the University manager within 2 weeks of the job plan meeting and will be sent to the senior academic GP and the Dean and Chief Executive.
+Where the senior academic GP disagrees with the terms of the report he/she will be entitled to invoke the process set out in paragraph 4.1 (stage 1). - 3.7 Where the Dean makes a recommendation to the Vice-Principal, based upon the University manager's report, that progression through seniority points should be withheld in any year, the senior academic GP will be entitled to invoke the process set out in paragraph 4.1 (stage 2). - Following receipt of any decision by the Vice-Principal to withhold progression through seniority points, the senior academic GP will be entitled to present a formal appeal to the University Employer under the terms of paragraphs 4.2 4.13.

-13.4 Mediation and Appeals
+4 Mediation and Appeals